Proposed SR-91, I-15, and I-10 Express HOT Lanes need free non-transponder carpooling and transit infrastructure.

 How can a public agency balance free mobility with a steady revenue stream since all HOV's are not paying any tolls or preregistering?

-The state must also be held accountable for its actions and ensure state transportation and gas tax funding is also making it to the transportation corridor as it should.
-Again, under no circumstances should county entities be bound to massive toll lane debt obligations which should otherwise by state-funded.
+The state and federal governments must be held accountable for its actions and ensure state transportation and gas tax funding are making it to major transportation corridors as it should.
+Multi-modal infrastructure for high volume corridors like the 91, I-15 and I-10 need to be funded and paid for.
+Again, under no circumstances should county entities be bound to massive toll lane debt obligations or rules which forces them to impose mandatory ETC's and possible tolls to free HOV's.

 Please note that several of the ideas presented are conceptual and have not been endorsed by any public entity.